Complex Pricing Tables in ScopeStack

 The areas of the service you can set a variable rate on are:

-• Hours 🕑: You can configure the platform to calculate the level of effort needed to complete the service, based on the quantity tiers of a specific service or subservice.
+• Variable Hours 🕑: You can configure the platform to calculate the level of effort needed to complete the service, based on the quantity tiers of a specific service or subservice.
 Units in this area are hours.

 • Service Price 💵: You can configure the platform to override the Resource Rate and level of effort to achieve a fixed fee price for the service or subservice based on different quantity levels that you define.
 Units in this area are dollars.